 24. Of more than 1,500 hospitals nationwide who have an online presence, Facebook is most popular. (source: WHPRMS)

 Why this matters: The fact that most hospitals use Facebook over other social media channels is important to note because time, staff and budget are always limited and your efforts with social media should be targeted and focused to where your organization can make the most impact.

 Want to learn more?

-Check out our weekly blog roundup on Medcity News (18 high quality healthcare guides that will teach you about marketing, seo, technology, and more.)
+Check out our weekly blog roundup on referralMD (3 high-quality healthcare guides that will teach you about marketing, SEO, technology, and more.)